microsoft/ebpf-for-windows/.internal/vm-extension/README.md

 ### Prerequisites

 - Ask to be "`Azure Service Deploy Release Management Contributor`" of the Team's Azure Prod subscription, currently "`eBPF for Windows`", SubscriptionID: `78a9bec8-945c-4cc0-83bf-77c6d384d2ca`.
-- Create a resource group named "`eBpfVmExtension`" in the Azure Prod subscription.
+- Create a resource group named "`EbpfVmExtension`" in the Azure Prod subscription.
-- Create as Azure Storage Account account in the Azure Prod subscription, named "`ebpfstorageaccount`", within the "`eBpfVmExtension`" resource group.
+- Create as Azure Storage Account account in the Azure Prod subscription, named "`ebpfstorageaccount`", within the "`EbpfVmExtension`" resource group.
 - Create an Azure Blob Container named "`ebpf-ext-container`" within the "`ebpfstorageaccount`" Storage Account.

 ### Creating the VM Extension Handler Package